Student Learning Outcomes Assessment (SLOA)

 (Definition by The American Association for Higher Education (AAHE) Bulletin, 48 (2), November 1995, pp. 7-9.)

-Core: Once an educational effectiveness evaluation program has been implemented for the core, the core review committee of the faculty senate shall prepare a report, at least biannually, summarizing the educational effectiveness of the components of the core curriculum.
-This report shall be similar in content to the report described above for individual programs but shall provide a summary for the components of the core curriculum.
-The components of the Core may be summarized in the report on a rotational basis, but at least some information should be gathered annually.
+General Education: The review committee of the faculty senate shall prepare a report, at least biannually, summarizing the educational effectiveness of the components of the GER curriculum.
+This report shall be similar in content to the report described above for individual programs, but shall provide a summary for the components of the GER.
+The components of the GER may be summarized in the report on a rotational basis, but at least some information should be gathered annually.

 - College of Engineering and Mines (CEM)